Probate Q&A Series

 Step 5: Close the Sale

-Once the court signs the order, you proceed to closing.
+Once any required authority is obtained and the sale process is completed, you proceed to closing.
 The closing attorney or title company disburses lien payoffs from sale proceeds.
 If any liens remain, the title company issues title insurance with exceptions noted.
-Finally, the net proceeds go into the estate account for distribution to co-owners.
+Finally, the net proceeds go into the estate account for distribution as required by the estate administration and the parties’ ownership interests.

 2. Key Steps at a Glance